open-interop/oop-core-docs/source/includes/_api_schedules.md

 }
 ```

-This command will fetch a list of schedules based in the filters supplied, or all of them if no filters given.
+This command will fetch a list of schedules based on the filters supplied, or all of them if no filters given.

 ### HTTP Request
 `GET http://localhost/api/v1/schedules`